 - Video Marketing: Can It Honestly Help Your Brand?
 (Infographic + 4 Tips)

 Summary . . .

-Constant, regular, quality content is incredibly important to attract both the search engines and in turn, targeted visitors, who will hopefully spend their money with you.
+Constant, regular, quality content is significant to attract both the search engines and, in turn, targeted visitors, who will hopefully spend their money with you.